Updated: Mar 28

 Learn about some of the employment law problems in California post the pandemic

 What kinds of litigation should employers be worried about once the economy starts to reopen?
 This was a common question raised by some of our clients.
 We noticed that the California economy is slowly reopening, so we can start analyzing the top areas of concern.
-You should immediately consult with an employment lawyer if you feel your employee rights have been violated.
+You should immediately consult with an California Employment Attorney and properly report COVID violations in California.

-Some post-coronavirus employment law issues for California employers are:
+Some post-coronavirus California employment law issues employers are:

 There is a patchwork of legislation on paid leave that workers in California must be very careful to negotiate.
 Here are, for instance, a few federal, state and local leave laws that may apply to a Los Angeles employer: